 - Possess a valid full driving licence, with a maximum of 6 active penalty points, for the class of vehicle used. - Notify the Provider in the event that any additional penalty points are received. - Be subject to a thorough driving assessment, and deemed competent by the Provider, prior to transporting patients. - Produce their license for inspection on an annual basis, with records of such inspection retained by the Provider. - Consent to DBS disclosure in line with directly employed staff as per national DBS policy.
-At such time as policy may change, this will be agreed via a contract variation. - Uphold the same standards of courtesy and helpfulness expected of the Provider's directly employed staff. - Receive induction training from the provider which would include basic first aid and BSL as good practice - 6.4.6 The Provider shall ensure that: - 6.4.7 Relevant training is delivered to all volunteer drivers at the commencement of service, with regular updates provided to them when necessary in line with the duties expected of them. - 6.4.8 Vehicles driven for the purposes of delivering transportation via Volunteer Car Service(s) must: - Comply with all General and Passenger Car requirements detailed elsewhere in this specification. - Be roadworthy and clean. - Be insured, on a Fully Comprehensive basis (including insurance for business use), for use by the drivers.
+At such time as policy may change, this will be agreed via a Volunteer Agreement variation. - Uphold the same standards of courtesy and helpfulness expected of the Provider's directly employed staff. - Receive induction training from the provider which would include basic/Public first aid and BSL as good practice

+6.4.6 The Provider shall ensure that:

+- Relevant training is delivered to all Volunteer Car Drivers at the commencement of service, with regular updates provided to them when necessary in line with the duties expected of them. - 6.4.7 Vehicles driven for the purposes of delivering transportation via Volunteer Car Service(s) must: - Comply with all general and passenger car requirements detailed elsewhere in this specification. - Be roadworthy and clean.

-- If volunteer drivers do not have business insurance they must have an authorisation letter from their insurance company allowing them to use their vehicle for volunteer driving - Insurance and MOT details must be checked on an annual basis, with appropriate records retained. - Drivers carry details of the Provider's complaints procedure such that a patient can make a complaint or observation about the service provided. - Drivers keep accurate records of the journeys they undertake on behalf of the Provider, and that these records are in a form, which can be, incorporated on time into the activity data, which the Provider will regularly provide to the Commissioner. - All volunteer drivers activity must be included in the minimum data set when reporting monthly activity - 6.4.9 The Provider shall be solely responsible for ensuring that the status of each Volunteer Driver remains that of a non-employed volunteer. - 6.4.10 The Provider shall be solely liable and financially responsible for reclassification events, howsoever caused, that result in any Volunteer Driver being deemed to be an employee.
+- Be insured, on a Fully Comprehensive basis (including insurance for business use), for use by the drivers. - If a Volunteer Car Drivers do not have business insurance they must have an authorisation letter from their insurance company allowing them to use their vehicle for Volunteer Car Service driving - Insurance and MOT details must be checked on an annual basis, with appropriate records retained. - Drivers carry details of the Provider's complaints procedure such that a patient can make a complaint or observation about the service provided. - Drivers keep accurate records of the journeys they undertake on behalf of the Provider, and that these records are in a form, which can be, incorporated on time into the activity data, which the Provider will provide monthly to the Commissioner. - All Volunteer Car Drivers activity must be included in the minimum data set when reporting monthly activity - 6.4.8 The Provider shall be solely responsible for ensuring that the status of each Volunteer Car Driver remains that of a non-employed volunteer. - 6.4.9 The Provider shall be solely liable and financially responsible for reclassification events, howsoever caused, that result in any Volunteer Driver being deemed to be an employee.

-6.5 Human Resources: Smoking, Alcohol & Drug Use
+6.5 Smoking, Alcohol & Drug Use